craterdog-archives/cpp-bali-hsm-prototype/README.md

 [T][N][510 bytes]
 ```

 Each additional block has a request type of zero with the second byte in the header being the block number.
-The blocks are sent in *reverse* order, the last part of the total request is sent first and the first part of the total request is sent last.
+The blocks are sent in **reverse** order, the last part of the total request is sent first and the first part of the total request is sent last.
 The request is then assembled in order by the feather board:
 ```
 [request][block 1][block 2]...[block I][block J][block K]
 ```

+The reasoning behind this ordering is that the feather board need not care about the content of the additional blocks until the request itself has been received.

 #### Generate Keys
 This request type tells the feather board to generate a new set of keys.
 It assumes no keys yet exist and returns the new public key.
 The request has the form: